alima-n/slider-with-magnifier/README.md

 # Image slider with a magnifying glass effect

-Pure JavaScript slider a magnifying glass effect
+Pure JavaScript slider with a magnifying glass effect